KRR-Oxford/DeepOnto/docs/intro.md

 ncit_largebio:C8410	obo:DOID_4364	1.0
 ```

-?> Full entity IRIs are acceptable as well.
+!> Full entity IRIs are acceptable as well; the abbreviated IRIs are [pre-defined](https://krr-oxford.github.io/DeepOnto/#/om_resources?id=appendix) in DeepOnto.

 If `is_delete_equiv_tgt` is set to be `True`, then it means we are corrupting the equivalence mappings (that are *used* for generating any subsumption mappings) by deleting their target side classes to prevent an OM system from inferring subsumptions directly from the equivalence mappings.